jakubtomsu/jakubtomsu.github.io/content/posts/fixed_timestep_without_interpolation.md

 After I published the original blog post, a number of people messaged me it helped them with use fixed timestep update loops in their game/engine as well.
 However some people complained specifically about the interpolation step, it can be kinda cumbersome to do, especially if you want to interpolate more properties than just the entity transform.

+Some time later `poyepolomix` messaged me on discord, about this alternative method.
+It was really cool, seemed very simple at a first glance, and turns out it is!